 To validate EP3 upregulation in patient-derived GSC during the development of TTFields resistance, we generated TTFields-resistant GSC from the L2, CA3, and CA7 GSC lines (10) by subjecting them to continuous TTFields treatment for at least 35 days until resistance emerged.
 This process was performed without regular replating intervals, due to the prolonged recovery time required under stem cell culture conditions with continuous TTFields exposure.
-GSC viability was assessed by the number and size of spheres formed in stem cell media, reflecting metrics of GSC's self-renewal and progenitor cells' proliferative capacity (36), respectively (Figure 1H).
-To further confirm EP3's role in TTFields resistance, we analyzed regulatory networks derived from the RNA-seq profiles of the three TTFields-resistant GSC lines and their non-treated sensitive counterparts using the GeneRep-nSCORE algorithm (34).
-In resistant GSC, EP3 was upregulated and occupied a central position in the network, linked directly and indirectly (via ZNF488) to key functional hallmarks - Self-renewal, Metabolism and Cell Growth, and Migration and Invasion (37) - of the GSC regulatory network (Figure 11).
+GSC viability was assessed by the number and size of spheres formed in stem cell media, reflecting metrics of GSC's self-renewal and progenitor cells' proliferative capacity (35), respectively (Fig. 1H).
+To further confirm EP3's role in TTFields resistance, we analyzed regulatory networks derived from the RNA-seq profiles of the three TTFields-resistant GSC lines and their nontreated sensitive counterparts using the GeneRepnSCORE algorithm (33).
+In resistant GSC lines, EP3 was upregulated and occupied a central position in the network, linked directly and indirectly (via ZNF488) to key functional hallmarks-self-renewal, metabolism and cell growth, and migration and invasion (36)-of the GSC regulatory network (Fig. 1I).
 These findings suggest that EP3 may be a master regulator of TTFields resistance in GSC.
-EP3 upregulation in TTFields-resistant GSC was verified by qPCR and immunoblotting (Figure 1J-K), with no significant changes in cell size between resistant and sensitive states (Supplemental Figure S4A).
-However, TTFields-resistant GSC exhibited lower rates of cytosolic micronuclei cluster formation after 24-hr TTFields exposure compared to their non-treated sensitive counterparts, indicating higher resistance to TTFields' physical forces (Supplemental Figure S4B).
+EP3 upregulation in TTFields-resistant GSC was verified by qPCR and immunoblotting (Fig. 1J and K), with no significant changes in cell size between resistant and sensitive states (Supplementary Fig. S4A).
+However, TTFields-resistant GSC exhibited lower rates of cytosolic micronuclei cluster formation after 24-hour TTFields exposure compared with their nontreated sensitive counterparts, indicating higher resistance to TTFields' physical forces (Supplementary Fig. S4B).

-In the phospholipids/arachidonic acid pathway, EP3 has the highest affinity (i.e., lowest dissociation constant $K_d$ ) for PGE2 among the four PGE2 receptors (Figure 2A).
-EP3 can be blocked indirectly by inhibiting the upstream enzyme cyclooxygenase 1/2 (COX1/2) using aspirin or directly with highly potent, specific EP3 inhibitors (EP3i) like L798,106 and DG041.
-EP3 is also the only PGE2 receptor coupled with the inhibitory $G\alpha$ protein, which reduces cAMP production by deactivating adenylyl cyclase (38).
-TTFields-resistant GBM cells with higher EP3 expression showed lower cAMP levels compared to non-treated cells, with a significant difference observed in U87 cells.
-Moreover, cAMP levels in resistant cells consistently rebounded when treated with EP3i L798,106 (500nM) or DG041 (50nM) (Supplemental Figure S5).
-All the selected drug concentrations in this and subsequent studies were based on those above their respective IC50's that did not negatively affect cell growth in the three GBM lines after 72-hrs treatment (Supplemental Figure S6).
+In the phospholipids/arachidonic acid pathway, EP3 has the highest affinity (i.e., lowest dissociation constant K_d) for PGE2 among the four PGE2 receptors (Fig. 2A).
+EP3 can be blocked indirectly by inhibiting the upstream enzyme cyclooxygenase 1/2 using aspirin or directly with highly potent, specific EP3 inhibitors (EP3i) like L798,106 and DG041.
+EP3 is also the only PGE2 receptor coupled with the inhibitory Ga protein, which reduces cAMP production by deactivating adenylyl cyclase (37).
+TTFields-resistant GBM cells with higher EP3 expression showed lower cAMP levels compared with nontreated cells, with a significant difference observed in U87 cells.
+Moreover, cAMP levels in resistant cells consistently rebounded when treated with EP3i L798,106 (500 nmol/L) or DG041 (50 nmol/L; Supplementary Fig. S5).
+All the selected drug concentrations in this study and subsequent studies were based on those above their respective IC{50} 's that did not negatively affect cell growth in the three GBM lines after 72hour treatment (Supplementary Fig. S6).